 - Specific hardness and abrasion resistance

 To verify compliance with these requirements, some tests and measurements must be carried out.
-Tools that are necessary include:
+Some of the required tools include:

 - Roughness measuring instruments

-In addition, pumps must be design to very tight tolerances and require high-precision manufacturing processes to operate at the highest possible efficiency.
-And those tolerances must be maintained throughout their lifespan.
-Moreover, thermal variations from operation or from exposure to the environment in different seasons may affect the dimensions of different parts, thus drifting away from the tolerance ranges.
+In addition, pumps must be designed to very tight tolerances and the require high-precision manufacturing processes to operate as efficiently as possible.
+Furthermore, these tolerances must be maintained throughout their lifespan.
+However, thermal variations from operation or from exposure to the environment in different seasons may affect the dimensions of the different parts, thus deviating from the tolerance ranges.

-A good way to ensure the parts of the pump are within the tolerance range, and identify whether thermal variations are having an impact is by performing dimensional verifications.
+A good way to ensure the parts of the pump are within the tolerance range, and to identify if thermal variations are having an impact, is by verifying their dimensions.

 However, for some parts, dimensional verifications may require special measuring instruments.
 But any manufacturer striving for excellence knows the investment is worth it.
-And this is the case with several of our customers in this sector.
+And this is the case for several of our customers that work in this sector.

-There are also special measuring instruments that help the customers to guarantee the dimensions of different parts in pumps and pressure units comply with their standards.
+There are also special measuring instruments that help the customers guarantee that the dimensions of the different parts of the pumps and pressure units comply with their standards.

-Among the most chosen tools, there are the outside micrometers with exchangeable anvils and carbide tipped measuring faces reading 0,01mm – SAX101
+Among the most popular tools, there are the outdoor micrometers with exchangeable anvils and carbide tipped measuring faces – SAX101

-With these instruments, you can measure even the biggest parts of pumps, including outside coverings while ensuring the tolerances are met to values as small as 0,01 mm.
+With these instruments, even the largest parts of the pumps, including the external coverings, can be measured, while ensuring compliance with tolerances down to 0.01 mm.

-Failure to comply with dimensional tolerances could result in reduced efficiency and/or reliability of products, which may bring different consequences such as:
+Failure to comply with dimensional tolerances could result in a reduction in the efficiency and/or reliability of the products, and can lead to several consequences such as:

-If you need help with measuring instruments, or would like advice on the best tool for your specific case, do not hesitate to contact our technical department.
+If you need assistance in choosing measuring instruments or if you would like specific advice regarding your unique situation, do not hesitate to contact our technical department.